dmosthenes/AI-programming-examples/README.md

 ![TicTacToe](https://github.com/dmosthenes/AI-programming-examples/blob/main/tictactoe.gif?raw=true)

+Minesweeper uses propositional logic to create an optimal minsweeper player:

+![Minesweeper]

+Some other (less visual) projects in this directory:

     Shopping uses a k-nearest-neighbour classifier to predict user behaviour.

     Pagerank implements the Google Pagerank algorithm for web search.

     Traffic trains a convolutional neural network to recognise road signs.

+    Heredity uses bayesian networks to model the inheritance of genetic traits.